KumarG23/KumarG23.github.io/index.md

 ## **How do you solve a problem?**

  I definitely learn best by doing.
 So for example with this last project I took what I had learned in the slides and tried to add to it by just trying things.
 I would see what worked and what didnt and go from there.
 To quote from my project this week and the golfer Sam Sneade **"practice puts brains in your muscles"**.
-I also of course use google and youtube to find different ways to do what I am tryin to do.
+I also of course use google and youtube to find different ways to do what I am trying to do.

 ## **What methods do you use to help get yourself unstuck?**